Constitutional Party (Uruguay)

-The Constitutional Party (Partido Constitucional) was a political party in Uruguay.
+The Constitutional Party (Partido Constitucional) was a political movement in Uruguay.
+Although its existence was relatively brief, it played an important conceptual role in Uruguay at the end of the 19th century.
+It is considered one of the country's first ‘ideological parties’.
+Other similar parties that preceded it, short-lived, were the Liberal Union (1855) and the Radical Party (1873).

 Among its most prominent members were: Martín C. Martínez, Carlos María Ramírez, Pablo de María, José Pedro Ramírez, Juan C. Blanco, Elías Regules, Luis Piñeyro del Campo and Domingo Aramburú.